-By reducing the rate of new blood-borne infections, such as HIV and HCV, a SIS has the potential to reduce health care costs and the burden on the health care system.
-The magnitude of these benefits varies depending on the drug use patterns in specific communities.
-Studies showed that 17% of Insite clients tested positive for HIV and 88% were positive for Hepatitis C (HCV) (14, 15).
-Rates of HIV at the Sydney Medically Supervised Injecting Centre are lower - although 94% of clients had been tested within the last 12 months, selfreported prevalence among all clients was 2%, with self-reported prevalence among MSM at 23% (16).
-Although estimates vary widely, Insite is predicted to avert up to 84 new HIV infections annually (17-20).
-The annual cost savings as a result of HIV infections prevented at Insite are estimated to be between \$2.85 and \$8.55 million (17).
-Another study found an average of \$17.6 million in lifetime medical expenses saved for each year that Insite is operational (19).
+Studies showed that 17% of Insite clients tested positive for HIV and 88% were positive for Hepatitis C (HCV) (13,14).
+Rates of HIV at the Sydney Medically Supervised Injecting Centre are lower - although 94% of clients had been tested within the last 12 months, self-reported prevalence among all clients was 2%, with self-reported prevalence among MSM at 23% (15).
+Although estimates vary widely, Insite is predicted to avert up to 84 new HIV infections annually (16 - 19).
+A study of a prospective SIS in Montreal found that 11 cases of HIV and 65 cases of HCV could be prevented each year in that city (20).
+SISs can prevent the spread of blood-borne infections, including HIV and HCV, and can therefore decrease the burden on the healthcare system of extensive lifetime costs associated with these infections.
+The annual cost savings as a result of HIV infections prevented at Insite are estimated to be between \$2.85 and \$8.55 million (16).
+Another study found an average of \$17.6 million in lifetime medical expenses saved for each year that Insite is operational (18).
 All of these estimates of savings greatly exceed Insite's annual operating cost of \$3 million.
-Studies of the potential benefits of SIS in other Canadian cities have also been done.
-A study of a prospective SIS in Montreal found that 11 cases of HIV and 65 cases of HCV could be prevented each year in that city (21).
-In Ottawa, the projected reductions in new HIV and HCV infections would make it cost effective to establish two SISs (22).